-It’s not easy to find flaws in Waddle’s game.
+It's not easy to find flaws in Waddle's game.
 His combination of speed and size makes him a coveted asset in the NFL and one of the big reasons the Miami Dolphins advanced to the 2022-23 NFL Playoffs.

 Even with all the talent Waddle possesses, he has one key fan and critic: his own mother.